Multimodal Transportation with Ridesharing of Personal Vehicles: Exact algorithm

 The exact algorithm is summarized as follows.
 First, we compute all feasible matches for each driver $i$.
 Then, we create a bipartite (hyper)graph $H(D,R,E)$, where $D(H)$ is the set of drivers, and $R(H)$ is the set of riders.
 There is a hyperedge $e = (i, J)$ in $E(H)$ between $i \in D(H)$ and a non-empty subset $J \subseteq R(H)$ if $\{i\} \cup J$ is a feasible match, denoted by $\sigma_J(i)$, for driver $i$.

 An example is given in Figure~\ref{fig-hypergraph}.
 Any driver $i$ and rider $j$ with no feasible match is removed from $D(H)$ and $R(H)$ respectively, namely, no isolated vertex.
-Let $E_j$ be the set of edges in $E$ associated with trip $j \in \mathcal{A}$, that is, for any $e=(i,J)$ in $E_j$, either $i=j$ or $j \in J$.
 For an edge $e=(i,J)$, let $A(e) = \{i\} \cup J$ and $p(e) = |J|$ be the number of riders represented by $e$.
-To solve the problem of maximizing the number of passengers, each of whom is given a ridesharing route (refer to as the \textit{\textbf{maximization problem}}), we give an integer program formulation:
+For a trip $j \in \mathcal{A}$, define $E_j = \{e \in E \mid j \in A(e)\}$ to be the set of edges in $E$ associated with $j$.
+To solve the maximization problem, we give an integer program (ILP) formulation:

 The binary variable $x_e$ indicates whether the edge $e = (i, J)$ is in the solution ($x_e = 1$) or not ($x_e = 0$).
 If $x_e = 1$, it means that all passengers in $J$ are served by $i$.
 Inequality (2) in the ILP formulation guarantees that each driver serves at most one feasible set of passengers and each passenger is served by one driver.
+Note that the ILP (\ref{obj-1})-(\ref{constraint-2}) is similar to a set packing formulation.
+An advantage of this ILP formulation is that the number of constraints is substantially decreased, compared to traditional ridesharing formulation.

 \begin{observation} A match $\sigma(i)$ for any driver $i \in D$ is feasible if and only if for every subset $P$ of $\sigma(i)\setminus\{i\}$, the match between $i$ and $P$ is feasible~\cite{TRBM15-S}. \end{observation}